rafaeltmbr/clock/src/components/label-input/README.md

 * removeLabelChangeListener
 * removeLabelDoneListener

-Every other method starting with an underscore are private.
+Every other method starting with an underscore is private.
 Thus, is shouldn't be called outside the class.

 ## Events